franzos/url-orm-query/README.md

-# Api Query Library (URL to ORM)
+# TypeORM Frontend Query Library (URL to ORM)

 This library makes it easy to pass query params from front-end, via URL params, to a TypeORM backend.
+Tested with TypeORM `^0.3.25`.

+**Version:** 0.2.0

 **Important: This is just an old toy-project that shouldn't be used in production.**